Beagles & Ramsay: Exhibitions and artworks

 ‘Sanguis Gratia Artis’ (2004) was a key work that represented a step away from figurative self-representation.
 Commissioned by the Henry Moore Foundation and Grizedale Arts for ‘Romantic Detachment’ at MoMA PS1, New York ‘Sanguis Gratia Artis’ featured a black pudding self-portrait using Beagles & Ramsay's blood as the key ingredient.
 This work toured to several venues in Portugal, and the UK.
 In 2006 a live cooking performance at the Royal Scottish Academy was banned by Edinburgh City Council.
 In 2019 this work was acquired for the National Galleries of Scotland collection with support from the Art Fund.

-One of their solo exhibitions, ‘Good Teeth' (Glasgow Sculpture Studios, 2008) featured a 4 x 3 metre priapic robot made from gold glitter and a 2.8m x 1.5m neon sign carrying the slogan Good Teeth.
+One of their solo exhibitions, ‘Good Teeth' (Glasgow Sculpture Studios, 2008) featured a 4 × 3 metre priapic robot made from gold glitter and a 2.8m × 1.5m neon sign carrying the slogan Good Teeth.

-In 2005 they were curated in the international survey exhibition 'When Humour Becomes Painful' at the Migros Museum, Zurich.
+In 2005, they were curated in the international survey exhibition 'When Humour Becomes Painful' at the Migros Museum, Zurich.
 This exhibition was accompanied by a catalogue with essays by Simon Critchley, Heike Munder and Slavoj Zizek.
 The video work shown, titled 'New Meat', was acquired for the Gallery of Modern Art/Glasgow City Museums Collection in 2010.

-Beagles & Ramsay have also been included in a number of important survey exhibitions of Scottish Art that include 'Divided Selves.
-The Scottish self-portrait from the 17th century to the present day' (2006), 'Generation: 25 years of Contemporary Art In Scotland' (2014), which was organised by the National Galleries of Scotland, and 'The Scottish Endarkenment.
+Beagles & Ramsay have also been included in a number of survey exhibitions of Scottish Art that include 'Divided Selves: The Scottish self-portrait from the 17th century to the present day' (2006), 'Generation: 25 years of Contemporary Art In Scotland' (2014), which was organised by the National Galleries of Scotland, and 'The Scottish Endarkenment.
 Art and Unreason from 1945 to the Present' (2016).

-Recent solo exhibitions have often included combinations of video, print and sculptural elements, such as 'PINGPINGJERKSPASM' at the Pipe Factory (2017) and 'Circular Holding Pattern' Govan Project Space (2019).
+Solo exhibitions have often included combinations of video, print and sculptural elements, such as 'PINGPINGJERKSPASM' at the Pipe Factory (2017) and 'Circular Holding Pattern' Govan Project Space (2019).
 Most of Beagles & Ramsay's video works since 2013 have used a variety of animation techniques, including traditional stop motion and digital 3D modelling using video game software.
 Their video work is distributed internationally by Vtape.

 Exhibitions by Beagles & Ramsay have been reviewed in numerous journals and magazines including Artforum, Frieze and Artmonthly, in addition to features and reviews in national newspapers such as the Guardian, Observer, the Independent, Daily Telegraph and the Sunday Times.

 Beagles & Ramsay have also curated a number of group exhibitions and other projects.
 These have included 'Museum Magogo', Glasgow/Melbourne (1999) 'Dub'l InTrooder' at Transmission, Glasgow (2001), 'Rubble Stir'(2010), 'Triumph Of Zero' at Voidoid and 'Good £uck', Gi Festival 2018.
 They also edit the journal 'Uncle Chop Chop', which has featured contributions from many artists and writers over the past decade including David Shrigley, Mark Fisher, Dan Perjovschi, Erica Eyres, Mick Peter, Clara Ursitti, Owen Piper.